-The awards continue to roll in for the Buchanan Bears track and field team as head coach Brian Weaver was named coach of the year in California for both boys and girls.
+The awards continue to roll in for the Buchanan Bears track and field team as head coach Brian Weaver was named coach of the year in California for girls.

-The U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) honored Weaver with the awards for his efforts as both the track & field.
-Weaver also serves as the cross-country head coach.
+The U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) honored Weaver with the awards for his efforts both on the track and as the cross-country head coach.

 “When it comes to this type of award, I never think that I myself won the award.
 My staff won the award and I think that is what is most important,” Weaver said.
 “They all work extremely hard and it is very humbling that my name is associated with this award, so I just want to make sure to give the credit to all the coaches and especially the athletes because they make it look like I know what I’m doing.”